whl1729/note/computer/cpp/primer/09_sequential_containers.md

 array<int, 10>::size_type i;
 ```

-10. It is worth noting that although we cannot copy or assign objects of built-in array types, there is no such restriction on array:
+10. ***It is worth noting that although we cannot copy or assign objects of built-in array types, there is no such restriction on array.***
 ```
 int digs[10] = {0,1,2,3,4,5,6,7,8,9};
 int cpy[10] = digs; // error: no copy or assignment for built-in arrays